linna1998/Parallel-Decision-Tree-on-GPU/final report.md

 We generated the other two test cases by our scripts.
 The dataset big_size_small_feature contains 990000 train cases and 110000 test cases.
 The feature size is 50.
 The dataset middle_size_small_feature contains 99000 train cases and 11000 test cases.
 The feature size is 50.
 We want to evaluate the scalability of different parallel algorithms, therefore we generate these datasets by ourselves.

 We compared our four approaches: the sequential version, the OpenMP version (thread number = 4), the OpenMPI version (thread number = 4) and the CUDA version.
+Our baseline is the single-threaded CPU sequential code.

 The speedup for four versions could be seen in figures ![ijcnn1](./Evaluation/ijcnn1.png)